Walk For Lam Rim - Three Castles Walk Fundraiser

 Highlights: Rolling hills, peaceful farmland, long scenic views

 Notes: Meet at White Castle ready to start the walk together.
-Lift available at Lam Rim in the morning for a lift over as needed.
+Transport available at Lam Rim in the morning for a lift over to White Castle if required.

 2. Grosmont → Skenfrith Castle